How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 If they’re dodging every call you make, you’re probably pushing too hard on somebody who isn’t ready.

-It’s understandable to do this accidentally because we all want to be successful quickly.
+It’s understandable and easy to do this accidentally because (1) we all want to be successful quickly and (2) you have to balance pushing too hard with not pushing hard enough.

 So how do you be less pushy when you can’t fathom how somebody would not want to take advantage of this wonderful industry?

-Simple answer… The Lead Generation Machine you will build with your blog.
+Simple answer… The Lead Generation Machine you will build with your online presence.

-Ahrefs, a site dedicated to research around what ranks in Google, estimates that 60% of what ranks for the top ten slots on competitive keywords have been around for 3 years or longer.
+Ahrefs, a site dedicated to researching what ranks in Google, estimates that 60% of pages that rank for the top ten slots on competitive keywords have been around for 3 years or longer.

 You can read all about it on their post how long does it take to rank in Google.